accessibilitywars/zaw2/content/builds/heal-alac-Luminary.md

 * <small>Note: If you do not use {{ skill(id="9143") }} (Staff 3) or {{ item(id="101116") }}, you will need alternate sources of swiftness like {{ skill(id="9084") }}.</small>
 * <small>Note: {{ skill(id="9084") }} has to be used on cooldown for 100% swiftness coverage but you can rely on {{ skill(id="78358") }} as an alternate source of Aegis.</small>
+# Changes

+content/builds/heal-alac-Luminary.md was changed:
+ - Symbol of Swiftness: This skill now grants superspeed on its first pulse.
+Increased the cooldown from 15 seconds to 18 seconds in PvP and WvW.